will-parsons/magento-small/README.md

 /etc/php5/fpm/pools/yoursite.conf.
 Nginx is configured to send Magento Admin Dashboard trafic to a second PHP-FPM pool for better memory management.

-Magento cache and and session storage are handled by [Redis](http://redis.io/).
+Magento cache backend is stored in [Redis](http://redis.io/).
 Redis is an in-memory, high performance key-value and is used for caching data and persisting user session data.
 This enhances the performance of your site by reducing expensive database calls.
 Three caches are configured: two for data caching and one for session persistence.
 You can find the configuration of these caches in /etc/redis/.

-The Redis instances are running on the Primary server, and relevant Magento configuration is under:
+Redis is running on the Primary server, and relevant Magento configuration is under: app/etc/env.php
- . app/etc/cache.xml
- . app/etc/modules/Cm_RedisSession.xml
 If you plan to replace the default Magento codebase with your own store, you should take a copy of these files for reference.

+For a more resiliend cache backend, ask your support team about setting up a hosted Redis instance on our ObjectRocket platform.

 MySQL is being hosted on a Cloud Database instance.